-July 1st marked the grand opening of the Grange Park/AGO playground, adjacent to the Art Gallery of Ontario and the Ontario College of Art & Design in downtown Toronto.
-The new playground was a part of a larger park revitalization project – PFS Studio was the Prime Consultant and Lead Designer and Earthscape joined the team as a design-build partner for the playground structures.
+July 1st 2017 marked the grand opening of the Grange Park playground.
+The playground neighbours the Art Gallery of Ontario and the Ontario College of Art & Design in downtown Toronto.
+The new playground is part of a larger park revitalization project.
+PFS Studio was the Prime Consultant and Lead Designer and Earthscape joined the team as a design-build partner.

-In homage to its neighbours, the playground represents elements of an artist’s studio.
-The north playground features climbing structures that represent a tipped-over paint can and crumpled paper.
-Nestled among mature trees, the south playground includes an elevated colourful artist’s pallet connected via rope-bridge to upright condé charcoal pencils that form a tower with a large slide.
-A squished paint tube oozing blue paint sits nearby.
-The art-themed playground was designed to offer the highest play value and inspire creativity in play.
+In homage to its neighbours, the playground represents elements of an artist’s studio after a frenzy of work.
+The north playground features climbing structures themed as a spilled paint can and crumpled paper.
+Similarly, the south playground includes an elevated colourful artist’s palette nestled among mature trees.
+This is connected via rope bridge to a conté crayon tower with a 10′ slide.
+Moreover, a squished paint tube sits nearby.
+The art-themed playground offers an incredible amount of play value while inspiring creativity in play.

-The Grange Park/AGO playground was also a ‘featured playground’ in the list of Canada’s coolest 150 playgrounds, created by nine playground writers from across Canada, led by Dana at Calgary Playground Review.
+The Grange Park/AGO playground was also a ‘featured playground’ in the list of Canada’s coolest 150 playgrounds.
+The list was compiled by nine playground writers from across Canada, led by Dana at the Calgary Playground Review.